Rabbi of the Orthodox Community

 University of Michigan Hillel

 We are excited to offer a full-time rabbinic position as part of University of Michigan Hillel’s program staff team, focused on providing leadership and guidance to our diverse Orthodox community.
 This rabbi will bring energy and creativity as a community-builder, passion for Jewish learning, and an ability to inspire and lead a diverse community.
-While the primary focus of this role will be on college students, this rabbi will also lead a Modern Orthodox congregation that is composed of both students and community members, based in the Hillel building.
+While the primary focus of this role will be on college students, this rabbi will also lead a Modern Orthodox congregation based in the Hillel building, that is composed of both students and community members.
 This candidate will have an excitement for and understanding of working with a diverse Orthodox community in a college context.

 - Pursue the mission, goals, and educational vision of the University of Michigan Hillel as an active member of Hillel’s program team.